 The word Ingevald [pronounced EEN Ga VALD]is the name of a distant Swedish ancestor of mine.
 He was, for a while, the only Swedish family name that relatives could remember, an ancestor who lived in Sweden two generations prior to the ancestor who actually immigrated to America.
 Ingevalds Spelmän means Ingevald’s “group of fiddle players.”
 More information on the name Ingevald and other Nordic names can be found by clicking here.

 Photos – The photos used on the site come from various sources – myself and friends who have contributed photos over the years.
-Those that are known include the following: Byron Wiley, Rosa Walkoe, Jill Brandenburg, Theresa Martin, Geraldine Dotson, Karen Kressin, Brad Levy, Dan Wiley, Ralph Byers, Helen Sherer, and Marilyn Myers.
+Those that are known include the following: Byron Wiley, Rosa Walkoe, Jill Brandenburg, Theresa Martin, Geraldine Dotson, Karen Kressin, Brad Levy, Dan Wiley, Ralph Byers, Helen Sherer, Suzy Bennett, and Marilyn Myers.